micro-js

 })

-// Call a service
+// Call the service

-const result = await callService('greetingService', {})
+const result = await callService('helloService', { name: 'World' })

-console.log(result.message) // "Hello, World from micro-js!"
+console.log(result.message) // "Hello, World"Core Concepts

 Service Registry